WoozyDragon/Portfolio/Octobot/3d model/README.md

 All parts listed in the "Parts" folder are standard REV files, with the exception of 276-3526-004 Main Disk.ipt which is a VEX wheel.
 Note that only the essential component of this model was kept to reduce lag.

+The export folder contains a STEP file of the entire robot.

 A list of models:
 - Basic Bracket.ipt: A custom pulley holder.
 Designed by another team member.
 - BracketL.ipt: A part designed to attach to the core and hold the lift motor.
 Designed by Marcus Lam.